 MTU.
 The MTU (Maximum Transmission Unit) setting specifies the largest packet size permitted for network transmission.
-The default is Auto.
-If you want to manually enter a value, select Manual and enter the value packet: a unit of data sent over a network desired.
+Select Enable and enter the value desired.
 It is recommended that you leave this value in the 1200 to 1500 range.
 For most DSL users, it is recommended to use the value 1492.
 By default, MTU is set at 1500 when disabled.